GreenBeanio/Garrett-s-Tracking-System/project_structure.md

       - @\_\_init\_\_.py: File for a python module.
       - /classes: The classes for authentication.
         - @\_\_init\_\_.py: File for a python module.
+        - @auth_classes.py: File for classes used for authorization.
       - /functions: The functions for authentication.
         - @\_\_init\_\_.py: File for a python module.
+        - @auth_functions.py: File for functions used for authorization.
       - /static: The static files for authentication.
       - /templates: The jinja templates for authentication.
     - /b_daily_log: The flask blueprint to hold the daily log tracking.